Ipouyall/Omega-Regular-Stoch-Cert/Documents/Instruction.md

 ## 4. Reproducing Paper Results

-To reproduce all experimental results from the paper:
+To reproduce all experiments from the paper:

-1. Install the system or run the docker image, as described in [**Setup Instructions**](#2-setup-instructions).
+1. Install the system or load the Docker image as outlined in [**Setup Instructions**](#2-setup-instructions).
-2. Run the benchmarks using the command below:
+2. Run:

    ```bash
    python3 -m system --input ./benchmark
    ```

 This command runs all benchmarks in the `./benchmark` directory.
-Outputs, including the summarized result table, are saved to `benchmark_results.txt` and is printed in the terminal after running each benchmark.
+Results, including the summary table, are saved to `benchmark_results.txt` and printed to the terminal.

 ---